rustaceanrob/kyoto/README.md

     - [x] Determine if the block hash or height should be the primary key
     - [x] Speed up writes with pointers
     - [ ] Add "write volatile" to write over heights
-- [ ] Exponential backoff for locators
+- [x] Exponential backoff for locators
-- [ ] Test fork scenarios with Regtest

 #### Filters
 - [ ] API